 10 Traits to Help You Become a Successful Salon Owner

-Organization: As a small business owner you are required to juggle personal life, clients, employees, finances, and more.
+As a salon owner you are required to juggle personal life, clients, employees, finances, and more.
 Being organized helps you focus on the task at hand and still have time for some fun.
 Find a system to keep you and your staff in order and stick with it.

-Self-Promotion: Talking to others about yourself can be one of the most difficult parts of building your business.
+Talking to others about yourself can be one of the most difficult parts of building your business.
 We’re taught from a young age talking about yourself too much is rude.
 Instead of thinking of self-promotion as a sales pitch, think of it as your way to share your passion with those around you.
+You should also be using social media such as Instagram and Facebook to boost appointments via the book now button and to share your passion with the world.
 Your salon is a big part of your life, be proud of it!